ItsAsbreuk/itsa-mojitonthefly/README.md

 Mojit On The Fly
 ==================

-This is a utility mojit for [Mojito](https://developer.yahoo.com/cocktails/mojito/) providing clientside `Y.Node.loadMojit()` and `Pjax`-functionality.
+This is a utility for [Mojito](https://developer.yahoo.com/cocktails/mojito/) providing clientside `Y.Node.loadMojit()` and `Pjax`-functionality.
 Using these methods, Mojito will return a json-object that is handled by these methods and inserted into the specified containernodes.